Obmondo/kubeaid/argocd-helm-charts/traefik/Readme.md

 ## Troubleshooting

-Traefik has a default limit on Request Body that can affect file uploads.
+- Traefik has a default limit on Request Body that can affect file uploads.
 To re-configure it using a middleware, [see this example.](./examples/request-body-middleware.yaml)

+- If you want to run multiple traefik instances, ensure that each traefik deployment has the additional argument which binds it to a specific ingress class `--providers.kubernetesingress.ingressclass=<ingress-class>`.
+This ensures that multiple instances of Traefik don't try to update ingress resources at the same time leading to the hostname of the ingress switching from one ingress class to another.